spraakbanken/sparv-docs/dist_backend_eng.md

 This document describes how to get the Sparv backend up and running on your own machine.
 Begin by downloading the latest source zip from [here](https://spraakbanken.gu.se/pub/sparv.dist/sparv_backend).

-The source code is made available under the [MIT license](https://opensource.org/licenses/MIT).
+Note that the source code is made available in two different versions:
+* under the [MIT license](https://opensource.org/licenses/MIT) without usage of FreeLing
+* under the [AGPL license](http://www.gnu.org/licenses/agpl.html) including calls to FreeLing

 ## Info
 Here follow instructions for installation on a UNIX-like environment.